 6. The more you focus on the current question, the less time you take to solve it.
 This makes better chances of your high score.

 Accepted: Why did you decide to blog about your experience?
 What have you gained from the experience?
 What do you hope others will learn?

 ProGMAT: When I started my GMAT circus, I thought it was just like another exam, but a few days later I realized that it’s not an exam but a game like marathon.
 I studied different blogs and found that most of the people were suffering with similar problems.
 So I decided to keep track of this important event of my life that would help me to be in line and would help others who are facing similar problems as I do.

 What I gained is the timeline of my preparation as well as more focus on the mistakes that I made earlier.
 Additionally, I am a non-native English speaker, so writing a blog will help me gain knowledge on the writing side as well.
 And meeting the fellow blog writers who are going through the same situation always gives you confidence to move forward.

 For one-on-one guidance on your b-school application, please see our MBA Application Packages.

-You can read more about MBA On My Mind’s b-school journey by checking out her blog, MBA On My Mind.
+You can read more about ProGMAT’s b-school journey by checking out his blog, Pro GMAT.
 Thank you for sharing your story with us – we wish you loads of luck!